rticommunity/rticonnextdds-logparser/Messages.md

 ### LP-6: Try to unregister instance with no key field
 The warning happens when the user tries to unregister an instance with an unkeyed type.
 Triggered by functions: `unregister_instance`, `unregister_instance_w_timestamp` and `unregister_instance_w_params`.

+### LP-9: Cannot drop unregistered instance, missing ACKs
+The DataWriter cannot drop an unregistered instance because the entity is still waiting for some DataReader to confirm the reception.
+This usually means that the DataWriter queues are full and it cannot release space for new samples because the DataReaders haven't confirmed yet the previous samples.

+### LP-10: DataWriter exceeded resource limits
+The DataWriter reached its maximum number of entries.
+The sample cannot be added and the write operation will fail.

+### LP-11: DataReader exceeded resource limits
+The DataReader reached its maximum number of entries.
+The received sample cannot be added to the entity queue and it will be rejected.

 ## Errors